albush/blog/content/post/trypod2019.md

 - [Levar Burton Reads](http://www.levarburtonpodcast.com/)

 **Reply All** and **This Week in Google (TWiG)** are both largely about consumer technology, and how that impacts our lives.
 TWiG is hosted by Leo Laporte, as part of the TWiT Network, and features cohosts Jeff Jarvis and Stacey Higginbotham as they cover the latest news about Google, Facebook, Journalism, and connected smart home devices.
 Reply All is part of the Gimlet Network, and is hosted by PJ Vogt and Alex Goldman.
 It covers the internet, and all of the weird things on it.
 Shows have covered trained rats used to make hoax videos, why one house in particular showed up as the location for lost iPhones, and a regular segment that helps you understand why that dank meme is so dank.

+**The Dream** is a fantastic deep dive into the world of multi-level marketing.
+TL;DR, they're all scams and you should run screaming if someone wants you to be in one.
+But definitely listen to the series to see _just how crazy_ things are.

 **Judge John Hodgman** (of The Daily Show and Apple's Mac vs PC ads) is a fake internet judge.
 People bring him disputes - from who should drive during a road trip to whether or not a husband should take up taxidermy as a hobby to how often a couple should eat at the in-laws house.
 It's funny, and honest, and a great listen.